AdityaP700/URLGuard/README.md

 ## Overview

-PrivacyGuard is a Chrome extension that protects users from phishing attacks and malicious websites using a combination of on-device machine learning, heuristic analysis, and Unicode homograph detection.
+URLGuard is a Chrome extension that protects users from phishing attacks and malicious websites using a combination of on-device machine learning, heuristic analysis, and Unicode homograph detection.
 Built with a privacy-first architecture — all URL analysis happens locally in the browser; no data is transmitted to any external server.

 ---